thegooddocsproject/templates/quickstarts/template-quickstarts.md

 ### Step 1 - {Task name}

-{
-+ Start the heading with a verb and express the heading as a full thought.
-+ Provide an overview of this task's purpose and any background information for this task if required.
-+ Use plain language and define the terminology of any technical term next to it.
-+ Provide series of instructions that the user must complete to accomplish the task.
-+ Include just one action in an instruction.
-+ Include any code samples, snippets, or screenshots that will help your user complete the task.
+{+ Include any code samples, snippets, or screenshots that will help your user complete the task.}
-+ If users should see a result after completing this step, make sure to include it }
+{+ If users should see a result after completing this step, make sure to include it.}

 #### (Optional) Sub step 1 - {Subtask name}